anandT9999/FastAPI-Development/README.md

 **Imports:** The code starts by importing necessary modules and functions from various libraries like FastAPI for building APIs, SQLAlchemy for database operations, and some custom modules (database and schemas).

+**Testing:** After importing the required modules, it's essential to ensure that all imports are successful by running the application and testing its functionality.
+Testing can be done manually or using automated testing tools like Postman.

 **Database Setup:** It defines functions to interact with the database. `get_db()` sets up a database session, `create_book()` and `create_review()` are for adding new entries to the database, `get_books()` and `get_reviews()` are for fetching books and reviews, `get_book()` retrieves a single book, and `delete_book()` and `delete_review()` are for deleting entries.

 **Endpoints:** Here, various endpoints are defined for different operations: